 - New products or services offered

-That’s why FINRA (and Oyster Consulting) recommend a periodic net capital assessment.
-This is the best way to ensure a Firm is compliant with the Net Capital Rule and to find and remediate any issues before a regulatory body or external auditor finds them for you.
+FINRA (and Oyster Consulting) recommend a periodic net capital assessment.
+This is the best way to ensure a FINRA member firm is compliant with the Net Capital Rule, and to find and remediate any issues before a regulatory body or external auditor finds them for you.

 Oyster Consulting has performed net capital assessments for brokers and dealers, and is ready to help your firm, too.
-Our outsourced FINOPs have decades of experience supervising finance teams, performing regulatory calculations and filing the reports.
+Our outsourced, series 27 licensed FINOPs have decades of experience supervising finance teams, performing regulatory calculations and filing the reports.
 They will share their expertise, prepare net capital computations, FOCUS Reports, SIPC’s semi-annual reports, and provide support to your firm’s senior management.